 Opticians are healthcare professionals who prepare eyewear and serve customers as they shop for glasses or contacts.
-Many opticians enter this career field with just a high school diploma, though certificate and associate's degree programs in opticianry are available and may be preferred by some employers.
+Many opticians enter this career field with just a high school diploma or GED, although certificate and associate's degree programs in opticianry are available and may be preferred by some employers.
 In addition to completing a training program, opticians in some states will need to become licensed.
 The rate of employment for opticians is expected to grow at a faster than normal pace in the coming decade.

 |Required Education||High school diploma or equivalent at minimum; employers may prefer those with certificates or associate's degrees|